Simhyeon/r4d/docs/meta.md

 * [x] Modifed lex_branch_end_frag_eval_result_error to not print error on itself
 * [x] Bug: Include containder had high priority over relay target
 * [x] Bug: Fasssert set success as fail

+* [x] Line number is strange on include.
+Although this persists
+* [x] Enl inside macro body doesn't work... why?.
+Now it works

+* [-] Logger doesn't work in nested context
+    - I don't know but... it works now? how come...
+* [-] Unbalanced parenthesis warning is repeated for no reason.
+This was because I was using it as content.